Make-School-Courses/WEB-1.1-Web-Architecture/README.md

 ## Late Assignment Policy

-Every assignment submitted by the deadline will be allowed **one resubmission** after receiving feedback.
-Late assignments will be accepted, but if you submit an assignment past the deadline, you will not be allowed a resubmission.
+Since this class uses a self-pacing model, there will be no late assignments.
+However, assignments must be turned in by the end of the term or else they will be scored as a 0!

-If you have an extenuating circumstance such as prolonged illness, please reach out to your instructor to request an extension.
+Exceptions will only be made to this rule for extenuating circumstances such as prolonged illness.
+Please reach out to the instructor if something like this happens to you.

 ## Academic Honesty Policy